What Are Whales Doing With Caesars Entertainment - Benzinga

 What The Experts Say On Caesars Entertainment:

-- Morgan Stanley has decided to maintain their Overweight rating on Caesars Entertainment, which currently sits at a price target of $99.
+- Deutsche Bank has decided to maintain their Buy rating on Caesars Entertainment, which currently sits at a price target of $100.

 - Wells Fargo has decided to maintain their Overweight rating on Caesars Entertainment, which currently sits at a price target of $106.